 Ryan Cornner EdD ’10, Vice Chancellor for Educational Programs and Institutional Effectiveness, Los Angeles Community College District

-Rebecca Hong EdD ’09, Assistant Professor of Education, Biola University
+Rebecca Hong EdD ’09, Associate Professor of Education, Biola University

 Successful Networking Strategies for Women: It’s All About Relationships